deepchecks/deepchecks/docs/source/user-guide/integrations/hugging_face.rst

     :end-before: # CREATE VALIDATE DETR
     :tab-width: 0

-We can now create :class:`VisionData <deepchecks.vision.data.VisionData>` object.
+We can now create :class:`VisionData <deepchecks.vision.vision_data.VisionData>` object.
 This deepchecks object accepts a batch loader, which is an iterator that yields batches of images, labels, predictions and any other required information.
-To read more about it, see the :doc:`Vision Data Guide` </user-guide/vision/VisionData>`.
+To read more about it, see the :doc:`Vision Data Guide </user-guide/vision/VisionData>`.
 In this example our batch loader is a python dataloader, so we'll create a custom collate function that will convert the data to the required formats and generate the predictions.
-We'll then use the :meth:`head <deepchecks.vision.data.VisionData.head>` method to make sure the dataset was created successfully.
+We'll then use the :meth:`head <deepchecks.vision.vision_data.VisionData.head>` method to make sure the dataset was created successfully.

 .. literalinclude:: ../../../../examples/integrations/hugging_face/deepchecks_hugging_face_tutorial.py